lee-zhg/timeseries-rnn-lab-part2/README.md

 ![WML credentials](images/ss9.png)

 2.8 Copy the JSON content to the  same text file you used to save the Cloud Object Storage credentials earlier.
+You'll need this information when running your notebook later in the lab.

 ### 3. Create  and run this lab's notebook